 The Great war.
-Philip Lowe, Charles' son, a master cabinet maker, was summonsed by the government to vital work with the amazing new flying machines at Royal Aircraft Factory Farnborough.
-The first ever aeroplane flight in Britain had been at Farnborough only 6 years previously!
+Philip Lowe, Charles' son, is a master cabinet maker.
+He is summonsed by the government to carry out vital work on the amazing new flying machines at the experimental Royal Aircraft Factory, Farnborough.
+The first ever aeroplane flight in Britain having been at Farnborough only 6 years previously!

 Philip used his knowledge and skills with wood to work on the crucial and urgent job of experimentation and research aircraft being carried out at Farnborough for the war effort.

 On the home front, Charles converts part of the Church Gate premises to provide home for displaced Belgian refugees.